Steve973/pychub/docs/USER_GUIDE.md

     - shows pre/post install scripts (like with `--show-scripts`).
     - includes `--version` information.
 - `--list`:
-  - Lists bundled wheels and exit.
+  - lists bundled wheels and exit.
   - Wheels are listed in the order they were added to the `.chub` file.
   - Included dependency wheels are shown under the dependent wheel:
       ```yaml